 The CMEF at a glance

-The European Commission has set up the common monitoring and evaluation framework (CMEF) to assess the performance of the common agricultural policy (CAP) and improve its efficiency.
+The European Commission has set up the common monitoring and evaluation framework (CMEF) to assess the performance of the 2014-20 common agricultural policy (CAP) and improve its efficiency.
+A transitional regulation was introduced extending most of the 2014-20 CAP rules until the end of 2022.

 Monitoring and evaluation results generate valuable information.
 They: